 A week or so before the final, Kuyt scored against Wolverhampton Wanderers, making him only the fifth player ever to notch 50 Premier League strikes for the club.
 It wasn’t enough to earn him a starting place at Wembley though.
 For the final, against Cardiff City, Kuyt was given a place on the bench, but with the scores tied a 1-1 after 90 minutes, Dalglish withdrew Carroll and sent the Dutchman on, just before the interval in extra time.
 In typical ever-reliable Dirk Kuyt fashion, five minutes later, he netted to put Liverpool apparently on the road to success, before a late goal from Ben Turner forced a penalty shootout.
 Given Kuyt’s ability from the spot, he was always going to be selected for the penalty lottery, but when his turn came to take the third kick for the Reds, the pressure was ramped up even higher as both Gerrard and Adam had already failed to score.
 Kuyt netted with his usual aplomb, and Liverpool recovered their composure to see out the other spot kicks and lift the trophy.

 At the end of the season, with the future looking less than promising for first team action, Kuyt left Anfield and moved to Fenerbahçe.
-He’d play for the Süper Lig club for three seasons, before an emotional return to Rotterdam and Feyenoord to see out the final years of his career.
+He’d play for the Süper Lig club for three seasons, before an emotional return to Feyenoord to see out the final years of his career.